Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the AUC of a Classification Rule

-i.e., averaging over the $B$ bootstraps for the AUC obtained from training the classifier on the bootstrap replicate $\mathbf{t}^{\ast b}$ and testing it on the original dataset $\mathbf{t}$.

-The same motivation behind the estimator (\ref{eq88}) can be applied here, i.e., testing only on those cases in $\mathbf{t}$ that are not included in the training set $\mathbf{t}^{\ast b}$ in order to reduce the bias.
+The same motivation behind the estimator (\ref{eq88}) can be applied here, i.e., testing only on those cases in $\mathbf{t}$ that are not included in the training dataset $\mathbf{t}^{\ast b}$, in order to reduce the bias.
 This can be carried out in (\ref{eq112}) without interchanging the summation order.
-The new estimator is named $\widehat{AUC}_{\mathbf{t}}^{_{(\ast)}}$, where the parenthesis notation $\left( \ast\right) $ refers to the exclusion, in the testing stage, of the training cases that were generated from the bootstrap replication.
-Formally, this is written as:
+The new estimator is named $\widehat{\AUC}_{\mathbf{t}}^{_{(\ast)}}$, where the parenthesis notation $\left( \ast\right) $ refers to the exclusion, in the testing stage, of the training cases that were generated from the bootstrap replication.
+Formally, we define this as:

-The 0.632 estimator can be introduced here in the same way it was used for the true error rate (see Section~\ref{para:mylabel3}).
-The true AUC for the classifier if trained on a particular training dataset $\mathbf{t}$ can be written as:
+The RB and 0.632 estimators can be introduced here in the same way it was used for the true error rate (Sec.~\ref{para:mylabel3}) as:

-This is the same approach developed in Section~\ref{para:mylabel2} for the error rate.
-If testing is carried out on cases excluded from the bootstraps, then (\ref{eq114}) can be approximated analogously to what was done in Section~\ref{para:mylabel3}.
-This gives rise to the 0.632 AUC estimator:
+Then, if testing is carried out on cases excluded from the bootstraps, analogously to the 0.632 estimator of the error rate, this gives rise to the 0.632 estimator of the AUC:

 It should be noted that this estimator is designed to estimate the true AUC for a classifier trained on the dataset $\mathbf{t}$ (the classifier performance conditional on the training dataset $\mathbf{t})$.
-This is on contrary to the estimator (\ref{eq113}) that estimates the mean performance of the classifier (this is the expectation over the training set population for the conditional performance).
+This is on contrary to the estimator (\ref{eq:AUCstar}) that estimates the mean performance of the classifier (this is the expectation over the training dataset population for the conditional performance).